rabbitmq/rabbitmq-website/docs/upgrade.md

 If the maintenance mode status feature flag is enabled, node maintenance status will be reported in `rabbitmq-diagnostics status` and `rabbitmq-diagnostics cluster_status`.

-If the feature flag is not enabled, the status will be reported as unknown.

 Here's an example `rabbitmq-diagnostics status` output of a node under maintenance: